andrewzamai/SLIMER/README.md

 In this work, we propose SLIMER, an approach designed to tackle never-seen-before entity tags by instructing the model on fewer examples, and by leveraging a prompt enriched with definition and guidelines.

-Experiments demonstrate that definition and guidelines yield better performance, faster and more robust learning, particularly when labelling unseen named entities.
+Experiments demonstrate that definition and guidelines yield to faster, more robust learning, and better performance, particularly when labelling unseen named entities.

-When compared to other existing solutions under similar training conditions, SLIMER outperforms other existing solutions, demonstrating superior capability in handling unseen entities and delivering more robust performance in real-world applications. 🏆
+When compared to other existing solutions under similar training conditions, SLIMER demonstrates superior capability in handling unseen entities, delivering more robust performance in real-world applications. 🏆

 ## 📚 Citation